+For more details of FX commands and their parameters, see the chapter entitled OS_Bytes and the Index of OS_Bytes in the Programmer's Reference Manual.

+Appendix I - BBC BASIC's history

-Introduction This appendix is designed to pin-point the variations found among the dialects of BBC BASIC.
-Using it, the reader should be able to determine whether a given feature of the language is present in a particular version.
-You should also refer to Appendix A .
-This gives the version number of the first apperance of each keyword.
+This appendix is designed to pinpoint the variations found among the dialects of BBC BASIC.
+You can use it to determine whether a given feature of the language is present in a particular version.
+You should also refer to Appendix B -Minimum abbreviations on page 417.
+This gives the version number of the first appearance of each keyword.
 For example, OSCLI has II in the version column, as the OSCLI statement was first introduced in BASIC II.

+There have been six releases of BBC BASIC, the latest being BASIC VI.
+The complete list is:

+BASIC I

+The original version supplied with early BBC Microcomputers, models A and B. BBC BASIC is in turn descended from Atom BASIC, a fast integer-only BASIC supplied with the Acorn Atom.

+BASIC II

-There have been five releases of BBC BASIC, the latest being BASIC V. The complete list is: BASIC I The original version supplied with early BBC Microcomputers, models A and B. BBC BASIC is in turn descended from Atom BASIC, a fast integer-only BASIC supplied with the Acorn Atom.
-BASIC II This was an update to BASIC I. It also ran on the BBC models A and B. It incorporated various bug fixes to BASIC I, and added the OPENUP and OSCLI keywords, and offset assembly.
+This was an update to BASIC I. It also ran on the BBC models A and B. It incorporated various bug fixes to BASIC I, and added the OPENUP and OSCLI keywords, and offset assembly.
 Version II is the principal BBC Microcomputer version of BBC BASIC.

+BASIC III

-BASIC III This was supplied on the BBC Microcomputer model B+.
+This was supplied on the BBC Microcomputer model B+.
 It was substantially unchanged from version II.
 There were one or two bug fixes, and a new keyword: the American spelling of the COLOR statement.

+BASIC IV

-BASIC IV Also known as CMOS BASIC, this version was a major development from BASIC III.
+Also known as CMOS BASIC, this version was a major development from BASIC III.
 It was designed for use on the BBC Master series and 65C12 Second Processors.
 Both these used a slightly more powerful version of the 6502 processor than the one used in the original BBC.
-This allowed several major enhancements to be squeezed into the 16K ROM, such as LIST IF, EXT# as a statement, EDIT, TIME\$, ON PROC, in VDU statements and faster floating point.
+This allowed several major enhancements to be squeezed into the ROM, such as LIST IF, EXT# as a statement, EDIT, TIME\$, ON ...
+PROC, | in VDU statements and faster floating point.
 Some bugs were also corrected.

+BASIC V, version 1.04

-BASIC V Developed for Acorn risc computers.
-BASIC builds on the foundations provided by BASIC IV.
-However, because of the lack of restrictions such as 16K total code size, the enhancements made are far greater than those that have appeared previously.
-The interpreter is now about 64K long, including comprehensive built-in help text, and is probably the most powerful BASIC found on any computer.
-It is certainly the fastest interpreted BASIC in the world.
+Developed for Acorn RISC computers.
+BASIC V built on the foundations provided by BASIC IV.
+However, because of the lack of restrictions such as 16 KBytes total code size, the enhancements made were far greater than those that appeared previously.
+The interpreter was by now about 61 KBytes long, including comprehensive built-in help text, and was probably the most powerful BASIC found on any computer.
+It was certainly the fastest interpreted BASIC in the world.

+BASIC V, version 1.05

+This upgrade of the version 1.04 interpreter gave BBC BASIC more speed and power.
+New commands were introduced.
+The interpreter had grown to 64Kbytes to accommodate the improvements.

+BASIC VI, version 1.05

+BASIC VI runs on the Acorn RISC computers.
+Improved floating point handling means it now performs floating point arithmetic to IEEE standard 754, using 8- byte real representation.

+Because BASIC V is still a useful language, you are given the option to invoke either BASIC V (using the BASIC command) or BASIC VI (using the new BASIC64 command).
+The interpreter is now only 57 KBytes long, although the value of PAGE is higher.

+BASIC II improvements